 Also of interest is that Montclair has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Montclair telecommute to their jobs.
-Overall, about 7.27% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.49% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Like elsewhere in America, most people in Montclair use a private automobile to get to work.
 But notably, a substantial number of Montclair‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 Do you like to read, write and learn?
 If you move to Montclair, you'll likely find that many of your neighbors like to as well.
 Montclair is one of the more educated communities in America, with a full 68.69% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Montclair in 2010 was $62,831, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $251,324 for a family of four.
 However, Montclair contains both very wealthy and poor people as well.

 Montclair is an extremely ethnically-diverse town.
 The people who call Montclair home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montclair residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Montclair include Italian, German, English, and Polish.